Birdemic 2: The Resurrection: Plot

-Four years after the events of the first film, Rod and Nathalie meet with the former's friend, an independent filmmaker Bill in order to fund his next movie Sunset Dreams.
-Bill meets waitress and aspiring actress Gloria and proposes that she auditions for the lead role in his film.
+Four years after the events of the first film, Rod and Nathalie meet with the former's friend, Bill, an independent filmmaker, in order to fund his next movie, Sunset Dreams.
+Bill meets waitress and aspiring actress Gloria and proposes that she audition for the lead role in his film.
 He also watches the news reporting the mysterious deaths of multiple birds as well as blood rain.
 Eventually Gloria and Bill become romantically involved and Gloria gets the role she auditioned for.
 The group hangs out more often, during which they go to a museum with Tony, the boy Rod and Nathalie rescued and adopted, where it's revealed that his sister Susan died after eating the contaminated fish that Rod cooked.
 They meet Dr. Jones from the previous film, who states that prehistoric birds were known to attack early humans, and that many got stuck in the tar pit neighboring the museum.

 The group vacations to a beach where a woman mysteriously gets attacked by a "giant jumbo jellyfish".
 They manage to save the woman and vacation to a resort where they see Nathalie's mother, and Bill and Gloria spend the night romantically.
 The next day however blood rain appears and resurrects countless birds from the tar pit as well as two cavemen.
 The group is attacked during filming but manages to escape along with a few crew members including screenwriter Will and actress Jessica.
 After a brief reunion with the tree hugger they escape to a theater but leave upon seeing birds.
 They head to a cemetery where they're attacked by zombies that kill Jessica.
 They also encounter and fight the two cavemen and settle at a hotel, where the birds attack again, killing Will.
 The birds then mysteriously leave a second time.